truth table: Binary Operations 1

 TypeError: contradiction() takes 1 positional argument but 2 were given

-• I add second_input as the second name in parentheses
+• I add second_input as the name of the second input in parentheses

 18 return None